 Learn more about the protocols for each airline at TUS below.
 (Click on airline for details)

 Allegiant Air Going the Distance for Health and Safety

 Allegiant is not limiting capacity but crew members may reseat passengers to provide as much distancing as possible.
-Passengers may request to be notified if their flight exceeds 65% capacity so they can evaluate alternate travel options.
-Upon boarding, passengers are offered a personal safety kit that includes a single-use face mask and sanitizing wipes.
 Passengers with a medical condition that prevents them from wearing a face covering are required to present documentation from a medical doctor to the gate agent at least one hour prior to departure.
-Passengers are also required to complete a health check form at check-in.

 Delta Air Lines Travel Update Center

-Delta is limiting capacity to 60% of the main cabin and 50% of first class on flights through September 30.
-Middle seats are blocked on larger aircraft and some aisle seats are blocked on smaller aircraft.
-Effective October 1 through at least January 6, Delta will limit capacity in the main cabin to no more than 75% of seats.
-Passengers with a health condition they believe prevents them from wearing a face covering are asked to reconsider their decision to fly or they will be required to undergo a private “Clearance to Fly” medical phone consultation with a representative of STAT-MD.
+Delta is limiting capacity through January 6 to no more than 75% of seats on each aircraft.
+Passengers with a health condition they believe prevents them from wearing a face covering are asked to reconsider their decision to fly or they will be required to undergo a “Clearance to Fly” medical phone consultation with a representative of STAT-MD.
 The private virtual consultation is facilitated by Delta as part of the flight check-in process and requires passengers to arrive at the airport an hour earlier than normal to complete the process.
-In addition to children under the age of 2, unaccompanied minors are exempt from the face mask requirement.

 Frontier Committed to You